-- to maintain or restore status quo pending the determination of the dispute; - to take action that would prevent current or imminent harm or prejudice to the arbitral process, or to refrain from taking action that is likely to cause such harm or prejudice; - to provide a means of preserving assets out of which a subsequent award may be satisfied, whether by way of arrest of property or bail or other security, pursuant to the admiralty jurisdiction of the High Court; - to preserve evidence that may be relevant and material to the resolution of the dispute; or - to provide security for the costs of the dispute.
+- to maintain or restore the status quo pending the determination of the dispute; - to take action that would prevent current or imminent harm or prejudice to the arbitral process, or to refrain from taking action that is likely to cause such harm or prejudice; - to provide a means of preserving assets out of which a subsequent award may be satisfied, whether by way of arrest of property or bail or other security, pursuant to the admiralty jurisdiction of the High Court; - to preserve evidence that may be relevant and material to the resolution of the dispute; or - to provide security for the costs of the dispute.

-It should be noted that the powers of the court to grant interim relief are slightly wider than the powers of an arbitral tribunal.
-In considering an order to provide a means of preserving assets out of which a subsequent award may be satisfied, the High Court has the power to order an arrest of property or bail or other security, pursuant to the admiralty jurisdiction of the High Court.
+It should be noted that the powers of the court to grant interim relief are wider than the powers of an arbitral tribunal.
+In considering an order to provide a means of preserving assets out of which a subsequent award may be satisfied, the High Court has the power to order an arrest of property or bail or other security.
+Such power is not confined to the admiralty jurisdiction of the High Court; it extends to its civil jurisdiction under the Courts of Judicature Act 1967 (see the High Court decision in JANA DCS Sdn Bhd v TAR PH Family Entertainment Sdn Bhd and other cases [2022] 8 MLJ 201).